Graded hypoellipticity of BGG sequences: A Rockland theorem for the Heisenberg calculus

 \begin{theorem} Let $E$ and $F$ be vector bundles over a filtered manifold $M$.
 Let $s$ be a complex number, and suppose $A\in\Psi^s(E,F)$ satisfies the Rockland condition.
 Then there exists a left parametrix $B\in\Psi^{-s}_\prop(F,E)$ such that $BA-\id$ is a smoothing operator.
-In particular, $A$ is hypoelliptic, that is, if $\psi$ is a compactly supported distributional section of $E$ and $A\psi$ is smooth, then $\psi$ was smooth.
+In particular, $A$ is hypoelliptic.
 If, moreover, $M$ is closed, then $\ker(A)$ is a finite dimensional subspace of\/ $\Gamma^\infty(E)$. \end{theorem}

 \begin{proof} According to Lemma~\ref{L:Rockland} the principal cosymbol $\sigma^s_x(A)$ admits a left inverse at each point $x\in M$.
 Hence, in view of Lemma~\ref{L:pointwiseinv}, we see that the principal cosymbol $\sigma^s(A)$ locally admits left inverses.
 Using a smooth partition of unity on $M$, we obtain a global left inverse $b\in\Sigma^{-s}(F,E)$ such that $b\sigma^s(A)=1$.
 Applying Proposition~\ref{P:Psi}\itemref{P:Psi:parametrix}, we obtain $B\in\Psi^{-s}_\prop(F,E)$ such that $BA-\id$ is a smoothing operator.
 The remaining assertions are now obvious, cf.\ the proof of Corollary~\ref{C:hypo} above. \end{proof}